Pavement Award Criteria & Scoring

 Download the Data Gathering Sheet Download this Excel file to make sure you have all information need to submit!

-Projects submitted for consideration must have been paved within the 2023 calendar year.
+Projects submitted for consideration must have completed paving operations within the 2024 calendar year.

 Florida Road Builder